 Compiling a pedigree chart, also known as a family tree, is an easy way to avoid confusion and clarify who begat who.

-The simplest method for recording your own or a child's 2-4-8 is on a diagram like the one at the right, similar to Rudolph's antlers pictured above right.
+The simplest method for recording your own or a child's 2-4-8 is on a diagram like the top one above, similar to Rudolph's antlers depicted above the previous section.
 (No, he isn't suffering from a debilitating antler disease...)

 Filling in a 4-generation pedigree chart is easy.
 Enter the appropriate name on each line (maiden name for females) and underneath each, dates and places of birth, marriage, and death (if deceased).